London-bus-and-big-ben

 COVID-19

-HMRC guidance issued in August 2020 confirms that the following reasons will be considered as exceptional circumstances for individuals spending time in the UK as a result of the pandemic.
+HMRC guidance issued in August 2020 confirmed that the following reasons can be considered as exceptional circumstances for individuals who spent time in the UK as a result of the pandemic:

 • Quarantined or self-isolating in the UK as a result of the virus if advised by a health professional or public health guidance.

-• If official Government advice is not to travel from the UK as a result of the virus.
+• If official Government advice was not to travel from the UK as a result of the virus.

-• If you are unable to leave the UK as a result of the closure of international borders.
+• If you were unable to leave the UK as a result of the closure of international borders.

-• If you are asked by your employer to return to the UK temporarily as a result of the virus.
+• If you were asked by your employer to return to the UK temporarily as a result of the virus.

-A specific exception has also been introduced for medical or healthcare professionals and scientists who are present in the UK for purposes connected to the detection, treatment or prevention of COVID-19.
-Such individuals can ignore any days in the UK between 1 March 2020 and 1 June 2020 inclusive provided they are resident in another jurisdiction in that tax year.
+A specific exception was also introduced for medical or healthcare professionals and scientists who were present in the UK for purposes connected to the detection, treatment or prevention of COVID-19.
+Such individuals can ignore any days in the UK between 1 March 2020 and 1 June 2020 inclusive provided they were resident in another jurisdiction in that tax year.
 These days do not count towards the 60-day limit.
+Such exceptions may be important to consider when reviewing an individual’s historic residence position.

 What is a day spent working in the UK or overseas?